How to Send Your Client an Analytics Report in 60 Seconds

 One link per stakeholder

-This eliminates the "can you send me the numbers?" email entirely.
-Your client has them whenever they want.
-You still send the monthly PDF as a summary, but between reports, they're self-served.
+This kills the "can you send me the numbers?" email for good.
+Your client has the numbers whenever they want them.
+You still send the monthly PDF as a tidy summary, but between reports they serve themselves.

 When a project ends, revoke the link.
-Access disappears instantly.
+The access is gone the moment you click.

 Clickport uses no cookies.
-No consent banner needed.
-100% of visitors are tracked, including those who block cookies or reject consent.
-This means the numbers in your report are the real numbers.
+So there is no consent banner to hide behind.
+100% of visitors are tracked, the ones who block cookies and the ones who reject consent included.
+The numbers in your report are the real numbers.
 Not a sample.
 Not a filtered subset.
 Everyone who visited.

-For EU clients, this also means you're not dealing with cookie management platforms, banner configurations per client, or GDPR compliance audits.
-One 2 KB script tag per site.
-That's the entire setup.
-The script is 22x smaller than GA4's, so your client's Core Web Vitals improve too.
+For EU clients there is a bonus.
+You are no longer wrangling a cookie management platform, configuring a banner per client, or sitting through a GDPR compliance audit.
+One 2 KB script tag per site, and that is the entire setup.
+The script is a fraction of GA4's size, so your client's Core Web Vitals get a little faster on the way in.

 Try it with one client

-You don't have to migrate all your clients at once.
-Pick one.
+You don't have to move all your clients over at once.
+Just pick one.
 Start a free trial, add their domain, paste the script tag, and export your first PDF.

-If that report saves you 2 hours this month, you'll know whether it works for the rest of your clients.
+If that one report saves you the 2 hours it used to cost, you will know soon enough whether the rest of your clients belong here too.

-No credit card required.
 Setup takes under 2 minutes.
 The first report takes under 60 seconds.
+The math does the convincing for you.

 David Karpik